Legal Advice for Compensation Insurance Claims & TPD Payouts

 QLD Workers Compensation Claims Process

 Please seek medical support immediately and get a medical certificate.
-It should be possible for most doctors to bill your medical expenses to the WorkCover insurer.
+Most doctors can bill medical expenses to the workers' compensation insurer.

 Next, submit a work accident report.
-Please seek legal advice if your employer asks you to sign any other documents.
+You can seek legal advice if your employer asks you to sign any other documents.

 There are two types of legal cases related to workplace injury and illness.
 Statutory claims and common law claims.
 To begin, you should:

-1. Get a Work Capacity certificate from your medical professional.
+1. Get a work capacity certificate from a medical professional.

 The insurer accepts or denies your case.

-The insurer will respond to your case within 20 business days.
-Following lodgement, they will likely get in touch with questions about your employment, medical condition, your pay and work accident details.
+Your employer's insurance company will respond to a case within 20 business days.
+Following lodgement, they will likely get in touch with questions about employment, a medical condition, pay and work accident details.

 When WorkCover accepts your claim, you will receive weekly benefits based on your previous 12 months' earnings.
 WorkCover will also support your recovery by funding medical and rehabilitation costs.